 There are some great blog posts out there featuring some amazing water play construction areas.
-We have limited space & resources in our play area, but have been inspired by this wonderful idea from Irresistible Ideas for Play Based Learning.
+We have limited space & resources in our play area, but with just a few recycled containers & a fence, we created this...

 We later discovered that the baby bottles we had attached to the fence made great rain gauges too!